oyranos-cms/oyranos-cms.github.io/wiki/ICC_Profiles_in_X_Specification_0.3.md

 As profiles can be large, applications should read the profile for a particular screen once, and cache it.
-As a screen's profile may change during the lifetime of the progress, applications should ask to receive property change notifications from the root window, even if they don't currently have a profile set.
+As a screen's profile may change during the lifetime of the process, applications should ask to receive property change notifications from the root window, even if they don't currently have a profile set.
 Applications which can change screens using mechanisms such as display migration should be aware that the new